berserkhmdvhb/MADS-MEDICIMAGE/README.md

 ## Statistics
 The idea to quantify where tumors are more likely to be found could be handeled in the following manner:

 Firstly, segment the images that are available into "Tumor" and "Non-Tumor" areas, using a binary segmentation.

 After binary segmentation, one could transform them into grayscale images, with black being 0 and the former 1 (white) taking the value 255.
 This would be done for all images in the dataset.
 Now in order to get a general picture on where one would predominantly find the tumors, one could create an average of the voxels.
-This only works because we find oruselvess in the same, standardized MNI space.
+This only works because we find ourselves in the same, standardized MNI space.

-This results to getting darker spots for an averaged image (over the whole dataset), in which one predominantly finds tumors, kind of like a grayscale version of a heatmap.
+If the images all now have the same format and the same size, we can average (pixel-by-pixel) over the whole dataset, and display the "average" image of the dataset.
+This means that regions were tumors were segmented in a dark color, the averaged pixel of those same regions would have a darker spot in the "averaged" image.
+This region, which looks like a gray cloud, would indicate where tumors could be found.

+$I_avg = \sum_k=1^m \sum_i,j=1^n \frac{p(i,j)}{m}$, where $ p \in [0,255]$.

+If the distinction would not be visible enough, one could use a gamma-correction to compress the dynamic range, and render visible the "tumor area".